os-assignments/os-assignments.github.io/versions/v1/content/threads-and-synchronization/simple-threads.md

 ### Example

-In `threads-and-synchronization/examples/src/contexts.c` you find an example program demonstrating how to create and manipulate  execution contexts.
+In `examples/src/contexts.c` you find an example program demonstrating how to create and manipulate  execution contexts.
 Study the source.
-To compile, navigate to `threads-and-synchronization/examples` in the terminal, type `make` and press enter.
+To compile, navigate to the `examples` directory in the terminal, type `make` and press enter.

 ``` text